ReGround: Improving Textual and Spatial Grounding at No Cost: Introduction

 To address the observed neglect of textual grounding in GLIGEN, we first analyze the root causes.
 Our investigation reveals that the issue arises from the \emph{sequential} arrangement of the spatial grounding and textual grounding modules.
 Specifically, the output of the gated self-attention is directed to a cross-attention module in each layer of the U-Net architecture (Fig.~\ref{fig:pipeline_image}-(b)).

 Building on this insight, we propose a straightforward yet impactful solution: \emph{network rewiring}.
 This approach alters the relationship between the two grounding modules from sequential to \emph{parallel} (Fig.~\ref{fig:pipeline_image}-(c)).
 Remarkably, this network modification significantly reduces the grounding trade-off between textual and spatial groundings without necessitating any adjustments to the network parameters.
-Importantly, \textbf{this rewiring does \emph{not} require additional network training, extra parameters, or changes in computational load and time.} Simply reconfiguring the attention modules of the pre-trained GLIGEN, originally trained with the sequential architecture, during inference dramatically enhances performance.
+Importantly, \textbf{this rewiring does \emph{not} require additional network training, extra parameters, or changes in computational load and time.} Simply reconfiguring the attention modules of the pretrained GLIGEN, originally trained with the sequential architecture, during inference dramatically enhances performance.

-In our experiments with MS-COCO~\cite{lin2014mscoco} and our newly introduced NSR-1K-GPT datasets, serving as ground truth, we demonstrate that rewiring the pretrained GLIGEN significantly reduces the trade-off between textual grounding and spatial grounding.
-This is evidenced by the evaluation of text prompt alignment (measured using CLIP Score~\cite{radford2021clip} and PickScore~\cite{kirstain2024pick}) and bounding box alignment (assessed by YOLO Score~\cite{wang2023yolov7}).
+In our experiments on MS-COCO~\cite{lin2014mscoco} and our newly introduced NSR-1K-GPT datasets, we demonstrate that rewiring the pretrained GLIGEN substantially reduces the trade-off between textual and spatial groundings.
+This is evidenced by the evaluation of text prompt alignment (measured using CLIP score~\cite{radford2021clip}, PickScore~\cite{kirstain2024pick} and user study) and bounding box alignment (assessed by YOLO score~\cite{wang2023yolov7}).
 Furthermore, we show that our rewiring also leads to better outcomes in other frameworks using GLIGEN as a backbone, including BoxDiff~\cite{xie2023boxdiff}.